svn2github/testingazuan/branch/SpagoBI-progress-base1.8/README.txt

 Launch the Maven 2 command at command line from the folder containing "SpagoBIProject", "SpagoBIDriversAPI" .... folders:

-		mvn -Ptomcat-server package
+		mvn -Pspagobi-tomcat package	for Tomcat server or mvn -Pspagobi-jboss package	for JBoss server or mvn -Pspagobi-jonas package	for JOnAS server

-A folder "build" will be created; inside it you will find a folder called "tomcat-server".
+A folder "build" will be created; inside it you will find a folder called "<server-name>-server".
 Please read the relevant installation file and follow its instructions.

 If you want to compile also the SpagoBIPamphletsModule go the the "SpagoBIPamphletsModule" folder and launch the Maven 2 command: